Frank Castro

-Eulalio Francisco Castro Paz (Frank Castro or Frank Pérez) was a Cuban-American anticommunist revolutionary, gang leader, arms dealer, terrorist group leader, intelligence operative, undercover agent, drug and narcotics smuggler, decades-long jewelry store owner, and pillar of the Little Havana community who has a street named after him in Miami.
+Eulalio Francisco Castro Paz, better known as Frank Castro or Frank Pérez, was a Cuban-American anticommunist revolutionary, gang leader, arms dealer, terrorist group leader, intelligence operative, undercover agent, drug and narcotics smuggler, decades-long jewelry store owner, and pillar of the Little Havana community who has a street named after him in Miami.

 Frank was a Cuban-born exile living in the United States who worked for the Central Intelligence Agency and as a member of Brigade 2506 participated in the Bay of Pigs Invasion.
 Frank was a vocal critic of the Castro regime, and was a staunch anticommunist and anti-Castro activist (activista anticastra).
-Castro hated Castro most of all, and spent his adult life in exile trying to topple his government in Cuba.
+Castro hated Fidel Castro most of all, and spent his adult life in exile trying to topple his government in Cuba.

 Life

 Prior to the Cuban Revolution, Frank was a pilot in the Republic of Cuba Air Force.
 After the Revolution, Frank Castro escaped to Chicago, where he lived until the Bay of Pigs Invasion.
 After the invasion failed, the members of brigade 2506 were held in Cuban prison until John F. Kennedy was able to negotiate their release from prison.

 Frank, who went by Frank Pérez in his civilian life (the surname Castro often caused confusion), quickly became a jewelry store owner and community leader in Little Havana.
 The jewelry store that Frank started after being released from Cuban prison was called "Frank Joyeria," and is still managed by his two sons.
 In May 2024, city of Miami Commissioner Joe Carollo designated a street in the community to be named "Frank Perez Avenue."

 Eventually, Frank became the leader of the Cuban National Liberation Front (FLNC), and planned several bombings in the Caribbean.
 The United States Attorney's Office would call him the "most [dangerous] militant Cuban exile" in the world.
 Frank was also the leader of CORU.

 According to the Federal Bureau of Investigation:

 "Cuban National Liberation Front is a Cuban exile terrorist organization which was formed on October 1973, when several leaders from different groups participated in a sea attack against a Government of Cuba fishing boat.
 FLNC has claimed credit for about 25 acts of terrorism...